Darker Side of Tanning

 For more information on the levels of ultraviolet radiation reaching your area at noon, you can get the Ultraviolet Index (UVI) from local newspapers, radio or TV in many cities.
 The UVI is a number from 0-10: the higher the number, the more intense the exposure.
 Call the EPA Hotline for more information on the UVI at 1-800-296-1996.

-Dermatology of Athens recommends two sun-protective clothing lines, Coolibar® and Sunday Afternoons®.
+Cumberland Skin Surgery and Dermatology recommends two sun-protective clothing lines, Coolibar® and Sunday Afternoons®.

 For treatment, if you believe that some damage has already been done: